homezhan/artoolkit-docs/4_Android/android_examples.md

 ##AR and Rendering Code in Native C/C++ Using Android NDK

--   **ARNative**: An example that uses the ARToolKit libraries directly and renders with OpenGL.
+-   **ARNative**: An example that uses the ARToolKit libraries directly and renders with OpenGL ES 2.0.
+-   **ARNativeES1**: An example that uses the ARToolKit libraries directly and renders with OpenGL ES 1.0.
 -   **ARNativeOSG**: An example that uses the ARToolKit libraries directly and loads and renders 3D model content using the advanced OpenSceneGraph framework.
 -   **nftSimple**: An example that performs NFT (texture tracking) and renders with OpenGL.
 -   **nftBook**: An example that performs NFT (texture tracking) and loads and renders 3D model content using the advanced OpenSceneGraph framework.